 More active Inka Jungle Tour and Salkantay Trek or train tours to Machu Picchu

 Among the most popular tours to Machu Picchu chosen by tourists (except Inca Trail Tour, for which the entrance is very limited) are: train tours; Inka Jungle Tours or Salkantay Trek Tours.
 Below you will find some ideas about them as well as the most important differences.
-I hope it will help you to create a perfect mix of your values, preferences and temporal availability.
+I hope it will help you to create a perfect mix of your values, preferences and time availability.

-In the moment when you start to plan your trip to Machu Picchu you need to answer for 3 important questions:
+In the moment when you start to plan your trip to Machu Picchu you need to answer 3 important questions:

 Do you feel yourself physically fit enough?